 Give power poses a try for your job search.

-It may sound crazy or kind of corny, and it may not work for you.
+Power poses may sound crazy or kind of corny, and they may not work for you.
 But a variation has worked for centuries for probably millions of people (the fake-it-til-you-make-it believers).
-And, I’ve been trying it out, just on general principle, and I feel a lot more optimistic and confident myself.
-So, what do you have to lose?
+And, you don’t get a lot more pragmatic (vs. touchy-feely) than Harvard Business School, where Dr. Cuddy teaches and where power is a very well-known quantity.

 For More Information on Power Poses: